 The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
 It is crucial to notify your child's school when a phone number changes.
+State law requires parents to update contact information within two weeks after the date the information changes.

-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways:

-- School Messenger- School Notification Systems for Parent Communications
+- If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways School Messenger- School Notification Systems for Parent Communications

 - Remind

 - www.brazosisd.net

 - Brazos Middle School Facebook page

 - Local TV Stations: KPRC Channel 2, KHOU Channel 11, KTRK Channel 13, KRIV Channel 26

-[See Communications-Automated, Emergency on page 42.]
+[See Parent Contact Information on page 42 and Automated Emergency Communications on page 42.]